 Fifth – and this is the biggie – you have important protections when loans are transferred.

-According to the Consumer Financial Protection Bureau, “during the 60-day period beginning on the date of transfer, no late fee or other penalty can be imposed on a borrower who has made a timely payment to the transferor servicer (former servicer).
+According to the Consumer Financial Protection Bureau, “during the 60-day period beginning on the date of transfer, no late fee or other penalties can be imposed on a borrower who has made a timely payment to the transferor servicer (former servicer).
 Additionally, if the transferor servicer (former servicer) receives any incorrect payments on or after the effective date of the transfer, the transferor servicer must either transfer the payment to the transferee servicer (new servicer) or return the payment and inform the payor of the proper recipient of the payment.” (parenthesis theirs)

 Translation: Your old servicer just can’t dump you.
 They have certain obligations to make sure your account is correct and timely.